Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Conclusion and Discussion

-The prototype featuring a 200\,k$\mathrm{\Omega}$ resistive layer displayed a small but statistically consistent shift in reconstructed pad centers relative to their geometric locations.
+The prototype featuring a 200\,k$\mathrm{\Omega/\square}$ resistive layer displayed a small but statistically consistent shift in reconstructed pad centers relative to their geometric locations.
 This offset originates from the enhanced charge spread facilitated by the lower resistivity.
 Nevertheless, the reconstruction algorithm, which identifies the pad with the highest collected charge as the likely impact center, remained robust.
-This configuration reached a timing resolution of 31.600$\pm$0.003\,ps and spatial resolutions of 1.370$\pm$0.004\,mm (X) and 1.130$\pm$0.003\,mm (Y), with signals typically shared across three pads.
+This configuration reached a timing resolution of $31.6 \pm 0.3$\,ps and core spatial resolutions of $1.374 \pm 0.004$\,mm (X) and $1.132 \pm 0.003$\,mm (Y), with signals typically shared across four pads.
 When applying the same weighted averaging combination, the resulting timing resolution was approximately 30\,ps.

-These findings emphasize the importance of mechanical precision — particularly the planarity of the readout board and the parallel alignment of the photocathode.
-The current support system, relying on peripheral screws to hold the crystal, does not guarantee uniform pressure within the $\pm$10\,\textmu m tolerance required.
-Deviations larger than 20\,\textmu m lead to local variations in drift gap thickness and electric field, degrading timing uniformity.
-Both the 10\,M$\mathrm{\Omega}$ and 200\,k$\mathrm{\Omega}$ prototypes exhibited measurable sensitivity to these geometric imperfections, underlining the need for improved mechanical design to ensure full exploitation of the detector’s intrinsic timing capabilities.
+The minor systematic spatial variations observed in the combined SAT heatmap (Fig.\,\ref{fig:timing-sat-combined}) are attributed to photocathode non-parallelism with the readout PCB and to residual PCB planarity imperfections.
+As established in \cite{AUNE2021165076}, such geometric deviations produce non-uniform drift electric fields that translate into position-dependent SAT shifts across the detector surface.
+The current photocathode support system — relying on only three peripheral screws to hold the crystal — does not guarantee the sub-10\,\textmu m planarity uniformity required for optimal timing homogeneity; deviations exceeding 20\,\textmu m lead to measurable local variations in the drift gap thickness and electric field.
+These observations motivate the development of improved mechanical designs in next-generation detectors, where enhanced planarity control is a primary engineering objective \cite{kallitsopoulou2026designperformance96channelresistive}.

-In parallel, a capacitive charge-sharing approach was investigated to explore potential improvements in spatial resolution without severely compromising timing precision.
-Despite also employing a 10\,M$\mathrm{\Omega}$ resistive layer, this architecture showed a pronounced reduction in signal amplitude, attributed to the presence of intermediate insulating layers in the capacitive stack.
-Each layer introduces attenuation, resulting in weaker effective signals at the readout pads and, consequently, greater uncertainty in the reconstructed pad centers.

-Moreover, the capacitive-sharing geometry — which extends beyond the pad boundaries to cover the entire sensitive region — complicates spatial localization.
-Particles traversing regions without overlapping pads deposit charge only on the nearest electrode, producing charge clusters that appear displaced from their geometric centers.
-This broader but weaker charge distribution also affects the observed SAT and timing resolution patterns.
-Mechanical imperfections further amplified these effects: due to its multi-layered structure, the capacitive prototype exhibited stronger performance degradation in response to PCB deformation and photocathode misalignment.